1nonlyy/credit-val/README.md

 *_Credit card validation using the [Luhn Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm)*_

-__To test if it's working, use Postman or Curl to send a POST request to the server at route "/", adding a credit card number to the request body:__
+__To check the given credit card, use Postman or Curl to send a POST request to the server at route "/", adding a credit card number to the request body:__

 __Set the headers: Content-Type: application/json__